-For any student interested in learning English, AIS Sprog offers Oxford Placement Test in order to evaluate their skills.
-The results of the test allow us to place students of similar ability together in group courses, and to better organize our teaching plan.
+AIS Sprog offers Oxford University Press’s Placement Test in English to all new students to assess their English language skills.
+The result of the test allows us to better organise our teaching and to place students of a similar level together in groups

-To take the test, we require the following information from each participant:
+To take the test, we require the following information from each test taker:

 - First name